TeamTechnica/Skybot/README.md

 ## Matching Algorithm

-The matching algorithm takes three criteria when considering matches:
+The matching algorithm takes four criteria when considering matches:

 1. The location of departure, i.e. JFK vs LGA vs EQR
 2. The date of departure
 3. The time of departure
+4. The number of passengers